firedrakeproject/Irksome/docs/source/index.rst

 time step.
 The underlying variational problem for the (possibly implicit!)
-Runge-Kutta stages composes fully with advanced Firedrake/PETSc solver technology, so you can use block preconditioners, multigrid with patch smooters, and more -- and in parallel, too!
+Runge-Kutta stages composes fully with advanced Firedrake/PETSc solver technology, so you can use block preconditioners, multigrid with patch smoothers, and more -- and in parallel, too!

 Acknowledgements